MARKETING TO THE PUBLIC SECTOR

 We own the largest and most powerful public sector marketing database in the UK.

-Our public sector data is the gold standard in B2G Marketing.
-Gathering GDPR compliant marketing contacts is a challenge.
-The industry-leading public sector database from Cadence Marketing has the details of every single public sector organisation in the UK and thousands of public sector decision makers at your fingertips.
+Our data is the gold standard in B2G Marketing.
+Gathering GDPR-compliant marketing contacts is a challenge.
+The industry-leading public sector database from Cadence Marketing has the details of every single business to government organisation in the UK and thousands of public sector decision-makers at your fingertips.

 We keep a full audit trail of every contact record we’ve ever had.
-This means we can deliver impactful, compliant campaigns that communicate with the people you need to reach.
+This means we can deliver impactful, compliant campaigns that communicate with the people you need to reach, and help to improve your business to government marketing campaigns.

 If you’re looking to squeeze the most out of your marketing budget with effective public sector marketing communications, we can help!